 As the mixing angle $\theta$ is varied, the difference between the $k=0$ and $k=\pi$ magnon energies changes also, and we find that as the mixing angle is increased from $\pi/4$, through $\theta=0.98$, to $\theta=1.2$, the increasing value of $\Delta\lambda$ can be observed in the increasing separation of peaks either side of the $\omega_{t}=0$ axis.

 The contribution from the $\beta$ chains is presented in Fig. \ref{fig:Nd_mz_theta_vary}, as calculated using the matrix Pfaffian construction.
+The response is calculated for various values of $\theta$, tuning the matrix elements between the pseudospins and the probe field.
 The most noticeable difference seen in the [001] $\beta$ chain response when compared the [1$\bar{1}$0] response, is that at the reported mixing angle of $\theta=0.98$ \cite{xu19} the rephasing signal is far more visible, and is not completely dominated by other signatures in the response.
 Examining Fig. \ref{fig:Nd_mz_theta_vary}, one can see that the relative intensities do still evolve with $\theta$ for this polarization choice, with the relative amplitude of the rephasing signature being higher in Fig. \ref{fig:Nd_mz_theta_vary} (a) with $\theta=\pi/4$, and lower in Fig. \ref{fig:Nd_mz_theta_vary} (c) for $\theta=1.2$, than at $\theta=0.98$.
 We note that the total intensity of the response from the $\beta$ chains using a [001] probe is somewhat weaker than for the [1$\bar{1}$0] polarization.

 These results again show that, whilst a large non-zero $\theta$ may obscure the rephasing response for the $\beta$ chains, it is not absent entirely.
 Further, as it is only the overall intensity that is modulated with $\theta$, this response can still be used to probe properties of fractionalized spinon excitations on the $\beta$ chains.
 They also suggest the $[001]$ polarization as more favourable than [1$\bar{1}$0] for the excitations of the $\beta$ chains in Nd$_2$Zr$_2$O$_7$.